SQream/sqream_docs/data_ingestion/inserting_data.rst

      -
      -
      -
-     - ✓ [#f4]_
+     - Supported [#f4]_

-* If a Parquet file has an unsupported type like ``enum``, ``uuid``, ``time``, ``json``, ``bson``, ``lists``, ``maps``, but the data is not referenced in the table (it does not appear in the :ref:`SELECT` query), the statement will succeed.
-If the column is referenced, an error will be thrown to the user, explaining that the type is not supported, but the column may be ommited.
+If a Parquet file has an unsupported type, such as ``enum``, ``uuid``, ``time``, ``json``, ``bson``, ``lists``, ``maps``, but the table does not reference this data (i.e., the data does not appear in the :ref:`SELECT` query), the statement will succeed.
+If the table **does** reference a column, an error will be displayed explaining that the type is not supported, but the column may be omitted.

 Best Practices for ORC
 --------------------------------
+The following list shows the best practices when inserting data from ORC files:

-* ORC files are loaded through :ref:`external_tables`.
-The destination table structure has to match in number of columns between the source files.
+* You must load ORC files through :ref:`foreign_tables`.
+Note that the destination table structure must be identical to the number of columns between the source files.

-* ORC files support predicate pushdown.
-When a query is issued over ORC files, SQream DB uses ORC metadata to determine which stripes in a file need to be read for a particular query and the row indexes can narrow the search to a particular set of 10,000 rows.
+* ORC files support **predicate pushdown**.
+When a query is issued over ORC files, SQream uses ORC metadata to determine which stripes in a file need to be read for a particular query and the row indexes can narrow the search to a particular set of 10,000 rows.

 Type Support and Behavior Notes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* ORC files are loaded through :ref:`external_tables`.
-The destination table structure has to match in number of columns between the source files.
+You must load ORC files through foreign table.
+Note that the destination table structure must be identical to the number of columns between the source files.

+For more information, see :ref:`foreign_tables`.

-* The types should match to some extent within the same "class" (see table below).
+The types should match to some extent within the same "class", as shown in the following table:

 .. list-table::
-   :widths: 5 5 70 70 70 70 5 5 5 5 5
+   :widths: auto
    :header-rows: 1
+   :stub-columns: 1

-   * -   SQream DB type →
+   * -   SQream DB Type →

-         ORC source
+         ORC Source
      - ``BOOL``
      - ``TINYINT``
      - ``SMALLINT``